NavidBinAhmed/westdig_data_pipeline/README.md

 - Go to the root directory
 - Activate the environment: `venv\Scripts\activate`
 - Run FastAPI from root: `uvicorn app.main:app --reload`
-- get into 'dashboard' and run React app: `npm start` on Render
+- Get into 'dashboard' and run React dashboard app: `npm start`

     Note:
 The required packages are installed inside the `venv`.